Mr. Simon Davies – Governor for Outcomes for Students; Curriculum & Standards; and Finance Personnel & Human Resources

 At Shuttleworth I am fortunate to work with a team of supportive, knowledgeable and passionate governors, who all give up a huge amount of their own time to make a difference.
 A significant element of the governor’s role involves attending school whenever possible during the school day to observe what is going on inside the building.
 These visits are key to Governors getting a feel for how well the school is working as well as helping inform the future strategic direction of the school.

 Without doubt the most important task that I have undertaken so far as a Governor was to help select Mrs England as our new Head Teacher in the summer of 2015.
 This was, in my mind, a seminal moment in moving Shuttleworth forward to where it needs to be.
-Under Mrs England, Shuttleworth continues its drive towards attaining at the very least a ‘good’ judgment from OFSTED and my objective as Chair is to give Mrs England and her team the support needed to help them to achieve the priorities that have been agreed by the Governing Board.
+Under Mrs England, Shuttleworth continues its drive towards attaining at the very least a ‘good’ judgment from OFSTED and my objective is to give Mrs England and her team the support needed to help them to achieve the priorities that have been agreed by the Governing Board.
 Above all what we want is that each student enjoys their experience at Shuttleworth and gets a well-rounded education that prepares them for further study and future success.

 The school motto says it all – Think Big, Chase Dreams and Succeed Together – and we will!